5eanmcd/Mongo101JS/Indexes and Performance.md

 ### Delete index command
 For a students collection, below deletes an index:<br>
 `db.students.dropIndex( { "class" : 1, "student_name" : 1 } )`

+## Multikey Indexes
+If you create an index using an array field, you create a *multikey* index.
+One restriction in the use of multikey indexes is that we can't have a compound index with 2 array fields - only one array field is permitted within a compound array.

 If using MMAP, an index will use a BTree to store the indexes and speed up the searches.